Retiree benefits

 Are there Coinsurance or Copays?

-Yes, there are copays based on the service you receive.
-Some benefits may have coinsurance; please refer to your Evidence of Coverage.
+Yes, there are copays based on the services you receive.
+Additionally, some benefits may have coinsurance.
+For specific details, please refer to your Evidence of Coverage.

 Your Network of Providers